mui/material-ui/docs/pages/blog/2020-q1-update.md

   </video>

 - ⚛️ We have worked on improving the developer experience inside the text editors.
-  - We have migrated 60% of the components, so far, to host the descriptions of the props in TypeScript.
+  - We have migrated prop descriptions from JSDoc to TypeScript for 60% of the components.
 Back-and-forths with the documentation API will be less frequent:

   ![props](/static/blog/2020-q1-update/props.png)